growthbeing/phonerecon/README.md

 python phonerecon.py
 ```

+### Contribution
+If you want to help with this small project in any way possible please open an [Issue](https://github.com/growthbeing/phonerecon/issues) or [Pull Request](https://github.com/growthbeing/phonerecon/pulls) to contribute

 ### Issues :bug:
 If you find any issues/bugs, create an issue in the [Issues](https://github.com/growthbeing/phonerecon/issues/) tab of the repository